vapoursynth/vapoursynth/doc/pythonreference.rst

       throttled, once their combined use approaches the ceiling.
 The startup log says which limit ended up in effect.

-      GPU resident clips and frames expose a *gpu_resident* property on VideoNode and on frames.
-Pixel data of a GPU resident frame cannot be accessed from Python — plane access raises an error until the clip has passed through *std.GPUDownload* — while *set_output()* and *output()* insert the download automatically.
-Frame *copy()* works on GPU frames (the copy shares the planes and only the properties are independently writable, which is what property editing in *std.ModifyFrame* needs);
-      pixel access on the copy stays guarded.
-See :doc:`gpufilters`.

    .. py:attribute:: core_version

       Returns the core version as VapourSynthVersion tuple.